-Because of increased demands and incidences of widespread power outages during peak times in the past few years, many utility customers have sought to generate their own power (Allied Signal Power Systems, 1999).
+increased Due to demands and the incidence of widespread power outages during peak times in the past few years, many utility customers have sought to generate their own power.
 As stated in the introduction, businesses are becoming much more dependent on the reliability of their electrical systems.
-Many of these systems also require increasingly high quality power.
+Many of these systems also require increasingly high-quality power.
 The implementation of distributed energy resources can be beneficial for both the customer and the utility, but it should be noted once again that the aim of local systems should be to increase the quality and reliability of service.
 A customer that completely removes itself from the electrical grid faces the possibility of outages and decreased reliability.
-Implementing distributed energy resources along with grid power can offer reliability 99.9% of the time (Johnson, 1999).
+Figure 2 displays the various configurations that are possible with distributed resources.

-The energy produced through distributed energy resources can be utilized by the local user, or can be sold back to the grid.
-The terms that have been used by the electric industry include Distributed Generation, Distributed Power, and Distributed Energy Resources.
+The energy produced through distributed energy resources can be utilized by the local user, or it can be sold back to the grid.
+The terms that have been used by the electric industry include distributed generation, distributed power, and distributed energy resources.
 We will attempt to clarify and define these terms in a manner that will appeal to the majority of the power generating community and create the groundwork for a unified industry terminology.
-For the purposes of this study, the term Distributed Energy Resources (DER) will refer to the broadest range of technologies that can provide power to the user outside of the grid, while also including demand-side measures.
+For the purposes of this report, we will use "distributed energy resources" to refer to the broadest range of technologies that can provide power to the user outside of the grid but also includes demandside measures.